Find First Class Flights to Singapore

 • What is the most popular airline offering First Class flights to Singapore?

-Among KAYAK users, British Airways is the most popular airline offering First Class seats on flights to Singapore.
+Among KAYAK users, Qantas Airways is the most popular airline offering First Class seats on flights to Singapore.

 • Which airlines offer First Class tickets on flights to Singapore?

 Traveling to Singapore and want to offer yourself a First Class experience?
-Depending on the origin, the following airlines offer seats in First Class: British Airways, Singapore Airlines and Emirates.
+Depending on the origin, the following airlines offer seats in First Class: Qantas Airways and Singapore Airlines.

 • How does KAYAK find such good deals on First Class tickets to Singapore?